2×2 (TV channel): Broadcast schedule

 On 30 November 2010, it was announced that the channel entered a two-year contract with WWE and would start airing WWE RAW on 5 February 2011.
 The WWE management also spoke positively about the return of its programming to Russian television.

 After the onset of the 2014 Russian financial crisis, it became unprofitable for the new management to commission original animated series, and in November 2014, the channel began airing the online Flash animated series Kit Stupid Show.
 Its creator, Kirill Dalnichenko (formerly a member of the KVN team "Four Brave" from Serpukhov) had previously collaborated with the channel, having presented it with his other series, FizFak, a year prior.
 In addition, 2x2 began to base its production on review shows of film, series, and video games: Bessmertnoye kino, Smotryaschy, and Level Up.

 In 2016, 2x2 began broadcasting the animated series Rick and Morty, produced by Adult Swim, while purchasing amateur voice-over by YouTuber Dmitry "Syenduk" Karpov.

 Since 2017, episodes of the popular YouTube series "Meet Bob" have been broadcast on the channel as inter-programs.

 On 6 April 2019, the channel began purchasing recorded Lucha Underground wrestling matches.
 On 1 November 2019, the "2x2 Media" service was launched (before that, it was called "2x2 Hub"), where for a subscription viewers could watch content in FULL HD and without censorship on the channel's website.
 There were also projects from Adult Swim that did not get on the air.

 In 2020, the "Bazooka Video Store" program used the 2x2 logo of the 2003-2007 model.
 On 19 October 2020, the channel switched to a 16:9 broadcast format.

-In 2022, due to the Russian invasion of Ukraine and the corresponding departure of a number of foreign companies from the Russian market, the channel lost the rights to many popular animated and live-action series series, including The Simpsons, Futurama, Avatar: The Last Airbender, Adult Swim shows, and others.
+In 2022, due to the Russian invasion of Ukraine and the corresponding departure of a number of foreign companies from the Russian market, the channel lost the rights to many popular animated and live-action series, including The Simpsons, Futurama, Avatar: The Last Airbender, Adult Swim shows, and others.
 They were replaced by Chinese and South Korean dramas and reruns of series from 2x2's sister companies (TV-3 and TNT channels and the Premier streaming service).